tools-dir/spec/faq.md

 - `settings`

 If you chose `config.json` your app would expect to find the file in `tools/cslint/config.json` instead of in `.cslint` once the migration was complete.

+## We use multiple LLM agents and want to share skills, etc. between them, should we use tools/agents for this

+The `.tools` specification expects each subdirectory under `.tools` to be owned by a specific tool.
+Folders that are meant to be a "least common denominator" that no tool owns or writes to, but many tools might use for reference, are not covered by the specification.
+As such, while nothing would stop you from creating a `tools/agents` directory and putting shared files there, it goes against the (current) intended use of the specification.